ninjah187/functional-pipe-operator-for-csharp/Functional.Pipeline.Docs/middleware-refactoring.md

-# Real life code refactor
+# Real life code refactoring

-Following is an example of refactoring real life code.
-Refactored function is part of ASP.NET Core middleware I'm using in one of my projects.
+Refactored function is part of ASP.NET Core middleware.
 The middleware's purpose is to translate SEO-friendly, foreign language image request path to its native origin correspondent.
 Essentially, it lets serving multi-language image paths without need to maintain and store additional images for foreign languages.

 Here's everyday, object-oriented C# version of the function: